Major in Nutrition and Dietetics

 You'll also get hands-on experience in our food lab and the Salus Center Kitchen working with registered dietitian nutritionists and culinary chefs.
 SLU's nutrition and dietetics program also runs Fresh Gatherings Café and operates an organic farm on campus with a comprehensive composting program.

 What You'll Learn in SLU's Nutrition and Dietetics ProgramSLU's nutrition and dietetics program offers a unique curriculum, including courses such as Hot Topics in Nutrition, Ethnic Meal Management and a thread in sustainable food systems.

-Undergraduates studying nutrition and dietetics at SLU choose between a track that prepares them for a dietetic internship to become a registered dietitian or a focus on nutrition and culinary arts.
+Undergraduates studying nutrition and dietetics at SLU choose between a track that prepares them for a dietetic internship to become a registered dietitian nutritionist or a focus on nutrition and culinary arts.
 Students with an interest in business can add an emphasis in food innovation and entrepreneurship.

-What Can You Do With a Nutrition and Dietetics Degree from SLU?Graduates from Saint Louis University with a degree in nutrition and dietetics have a versatile skill set and are prepared to either pursue becoming a registered dietitian (following a supervised practice program and passing CDR exams) or go on to careers within the culinary arts.
+What Can You Do With a Nutrition and Dietetics Degree from SLU?Graduates from Saint Louis University with a degree in nutrition and dietetics have a versatile skill set and are prepared to either pursue becoming a registered dietitian nutritionist (following a supervised practice program and passing CDR exams) or go on to careers within the culinary arts.
 Possible career settings include: